 You could argue that it makes you lazy, and not go out and buy these items.
 Perhaps it does, but it doesn’t really replace a weekly or monthly shop – it’s just handy for those ‘cupboard’ items.

 Also, the Amazon Dash Button is only for Amazon Prime Members, so you’ll need a monthly or annual subscription too.
-Considering the Amazon Prime Video and Prime Music offering, as well as the Free Next Day Delivery on so many items – it’s well worth the money!
+Considering the Amazon Prime Video and Prime Music offering, as well as the free international next day delivery on so many items – it’s well worth the money!

 Have you got an Amazon Dash Button?
 What do you think of them?
 Let me know in the comments.